mantidproject/mantid/docs/source/interfaces/Indirect Tools.rst

   Allows the filtering of spectra using a map file.

 Reject Zero
-  If selected it will remove any spectra that have no counts.
+  If selected, it will remove any spectra that have no counts.

 Run
   Runs the processing configured on the current tab.